 - 1. Any three leave early or arrive late combinations is equal to one unexcused absence. - 2.
-One unexcused absence and two excused absences combined will result in dismissal from the program, with re-entry at a later date only if space is available. - 3.
-Three excused absences will result in counseling and potential dismissal from the program, with re-entry only if space is available.
+One unexcused absence and two excused absences combined will result in dismissal from the program, with re-entry at a later date through the application process and only if space is available. - 3.
+Three excused absences will result in counseling and potential dismissal from the program, with re-entry at a later date through the application process and only if space is available.